V-Vivek/Data-Engineering-Assignments/Python OOP Assignment.md

 > raise statement is used to raise user defined exceptions.

 Q26.
 What does the assert statement do, and what other statement is it like?
+> The assert statement generates AssertionError if a condition is False.
+It is similar to raise statement.

 Q27.
 What is the purpose of the with/as argument, and what other statement is it like?
+> with statement is used to handle file management in Python.
+It is similar to except statement as it handles the errors related to files access.

 Q28.
 What are *args, **kwargs?

+> *args ->

 Q29.
 How can I pass optional or keyword parameters from one function to another?